valdecar/Murka/README.md

 Some books are very large so wait patiently while it loads.

-Remember that payse button works only after sentence will ended (So not click at it million times, narrator stops when last sentence will be read)
+Remember that pause button works only after sentence will ended (So not click at it million times, narrator stops when last sentence will be read)
 ```